 Mile for mile, the San Gabriel Mountains have more climbing been any other section of the Pacific Crest Trail.
 More than the Sierra, more than the Cascades, a lot more than in some places.
 The hills don't reach the highest elevation, but the trail is almost always going up or down, often quickly.

 Case in point: the 30 km climb out of Cajon Pass.
-Or the six km, 1,000 km climb that appeared the next day.
+Or the six km, 1,000 m climb that appeared the next day.
 Or the just-as-steep descent that came afterwards.
-According to a local, that six km climb involved know less than 41 switchbacks.
+According to a local, that six km climb involved no less than 41 switchbacks.
 I believe them.
-At the top, just saying this summit, was a 1,500 year old tree, sitting there on its own, right where it seemed like it didn't belong.
+At the top, just shy of the summit, was a 1,500 year old tree, sitting there on its own, right where it seemed like it didn't belong.

 One thing I was anticipating was getting an excellent view of the L.A. area from up on top of the hills.
 On a clear day, you're supposed to be able to see the ocean, or even past that, to Catalina Island.
 That didn't happen, because of something I'd forgotten about: L.A. smog.

 On a bad day, it gets so thick you can't see the top of a tall building from ground level.
 No wonder I couldn't see miles away.
 Next time you hear about another "crazy" environmental regulation in California, understand that this is their daily reality, and they're doing everything they can to fix it.